C Program Compilation Process - Source to Binary

 $ gcc -c cprogram.c

-Suppose we have a custom header file htd.h, which contains a printHTD function prototype, and a source file htd.c, which contains the function definition of the header file.
+Additionally, we have a source file named htd.c, which provides the function definition for the header file.

 #include "htd.h"